Registration Authorizations and Restrictions

 - Repeating a Course - Students must have approval to REPEAT a course they had previously completed at UWSP or in transfer with a grade of D+, D, or F. The electronic authorization of the advisor and chair of the department offering the course is required BEFORE students can register on the web for the course.
 Written authorization from the advisor, dean, and chair of the department is required for a second repeat.

 - Study Load - The typical study load is 14-17 credits per semester.
 Study loads of 18-20 credits must be electronically authorized before students can register on the web for an overload.
-Study loads of 21 or more credits must be approved in writing by the dean and submitted to the Registration & Records Office, 101 SSC.
+Study loads of 21 or more credits must be approved in writing by the dean and submitted to the Office of the Regeistar, 101 SSC.

 - 12 Credit Hour Restriction - Students must complete the general degree requirements they need (according to their placement scores) from Mathematics 100, 105 and English 101, 202, 150 before completing 60 credits toward graduation.
 If, by the 60 credit limit, the student has not complied with this policy, they will be allowed to register for a maximum of 12 credits.
 Those 12 credits must include the mathematics and English general degree requirement courses they lack.